-An unwinnable state is a concept found within many text adventures, adventure games and role-playing games when a situation arises where it becomes impossible for the game to be completed, due to a mistake made on the part of the player rather than a software bug (which is known as unwinnable by mistake).
-Situations like this are known as unwinnable by design because the game creators designed the game in such a way to trick the player into making their game unwinnable.
+An unwinnable state is a concept found within many text adventures, adventure games, and role-playing games when a situation arises where it becomes impossible for the game to be completed, due to a mistake made on the part of the player, rather than a software bug (which is known as "unwinnable by mistake").
+Situations like this are known as "unwinnable by design", because the game developers designed the game in such a way to trick the player into making their playthrough unwinnable.
 The only way to escape an unwinnable situation is to restart the game, load a previous save made before the unwinnable state was reached, or commit in-game suicide if possible.
 In most situations, the player was not informed when their game became unwinnable, and only through trial and error would they discover the mistake.
 Players often were left wondering aimlessly about searching for something which would continue the story or finish the game, not knowing that this was impossible.
-Because of this, unwinnable by design is also known as a walking dead, dead end or zombie situation.
+Because of this, an unwinnable state is also known as a walking dead, dead end or zombie situation.

 Unwinnable is not to be confused with the concept of Unbeatable Enemies or Unbeatable Bosses, when either a monster, boss, character or puzzle is too difficult or powerful for the player to beat, either at the time it is encountered or at any time.
 It should also not be confused with Never-ending games, where the gameplay does not have a definite end and continues until the player has had enough of the game and stops playing.
 Games that have an unwinnable state have a set ending which can be completed under normal circumstances, but this ending cannot be reached after a certain mistake because the game world has become unwinnable.